Wikia/guidelines/JavaScript/CodingConventions.md

 ##### Caching jQuery Objects

-Reduce the amount of DOM parsing by caching jQuery objects if the same object will be used more than once.
-All variables referencing jQuery Objects should be prefixed with a `$`.
+Reduce the number of DOM queries by caching jQuery objects if the same object will be used more than once.
+Prefix jQuery object variables with a `$`.

 ```javascript
 // bad